-I recently worked with a client who was the perfect case study of what bad expectations will do to a business.
+I recently worked with a client who was the perfect case study of what bad business expectations will do to that business.

 He worked in a niche that had enormous and growing demand, and limited supply.
 He caught the internet wave ahead of his competitors, and his business had grown his small business to the point of making millions in annual revenues.

 It sounds like a huge success story, but the truth is that his business was a mess; morale was in the pits, new initiatives took forever to get off the ground (if they didn’t die in his organization’s grid-lock), and he admitted to me in so many words that the reason they’re successful is not that they’re good, as much as it is that their competitors are so bad.

 Of course, competitors won’t stay bad forever, and that’s a recipe for disaster.